tgbot-collection/ytdlbot/README.md

 * MYSQL_HOST: you'll have to setup MySQL if you enable VIP mode
 * MYSQL_USER
 * MYSQL_PASS
+* GOOGLE_API_KEY: YouTube API key, required for YouTube video subscription.
+* AUDIO_FORMAT: audio format, default is m4a.
+You can set to any known and supported format for ffmpeg.
+For example,`mp3`, `flac`, etc. ⚠️ m4a is the fastest.
+Other formats may affect performance.

 ## 3.2 Set up init data

+If you only need basic functionality, you can skip this step.

 ### 3.2.1 Create MySQL db

+Required for VIP, settings, YouTube subscription and notification.

 ```shell
 docker-compose up -d